duckietown/course-LRA/book/duckietown-learning-robotics/03_learning_based_control/01_model_based_lr.md

 $\begin{bmatrix} d_{t+1} \ \varphi_{t+1} \end{bmatrix} = \begin{bmatrix} A& | B \end{bmatrix} \begin{bmatrix} d_t \ \varphi_t \ u \end{bmatrix} $

+Deliverable: Submit your A and B matrices for the data collected using the PID controller.

-Deliverable: Submit your A and B matrices.
+Deliverable: Submit your A and B matrices for the data collected using random control signals.

+Deliverable: What are the advantages and disadvantages of using the data collected using the PID controller?

+Deliverable: What are the advantages and disadvantages of using the data collected using the random control signals?

 Deliverable: Is all the data collected useful?
 Explain why or why not.
 In addition, elaborate on any type of data pre-processing you might have performed.